interactive-fiction-class/interactive-fiction-class.github.io/homeworks/project/project-final.md

 ## Project Final Report
 Your final report is a document that describes what you have accomplished in your project this semester.
 You are very welcome and *encouraged* to draw content from all previous reports you have submitted so far.
 At this point in the class, all of you have read and presented on academic papers.
 You should use those journal and conference papers as inspiration for what a good writeup looks like.
-For additional inspiration, [here's an example of a final report from 2020](example_report.pdf).
+For additional inspiration,

 For your final report, the use of LaTeX and a conference template is required.
-You may choose to use the [template from ACL](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm) or the [template from AAAI](https://www.aaai.org/Publications/Templates/AuthorKit22.zip).
-Please directly message us if you'd like to use a LaTeX template from a different conference.
+I recommend that you use the [template from the Association for Computational Linguistics](https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj).

 ### Report Sections
 The report should have the following sections.